Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/MapView/DisplayGrid/readme.md

 ## How to use the sample

-Select type of grid from `Grid Type` (LatLong, MGRS, UTM and USNG) and modify its properties like label visibility, grid line color, and grid label color.
+Select type of grid from the types (LatLong, MGRS, UTM and USNG) and modify its properties like label visibility, grid line color, and grid label color.
 Press the button to apply these settings.

 ## How it works